 I don't really care who the wins came against.
 The Sixers have had to deal with their coach getting canned and the loss of their best player for at least a month, but they've still found a way to win three straight.
-The past two wins required comebacks in the fourth, so I'm
+The past two wins required comebacks in the fourth, so I'm calling it a streak.

 Tonight's game was marred by poor rebounding and porous defense through the first three quarters.
 For once, though, this team's shooting, particularly from three, made up for their lapses in the other areas.
 Amazing.